robmclaughliniv/robmclaughl.in/cursor-memory-bank/progress.md

 *This document tracks the overall status of the project, what components are functional, what remains to be built, known issues, and the evolution of key decisions.*

-## Current Status (as of April 5, 2025)
+## Current Status (as of [Current Date])

-*   Next.js application prototype completed and deployed.
-*   Core UI components (including custom ones like `HeroBackground`) implemented with lo-fi theme and responsiveness.
-*   Infrastructure as Code (Terraform) configuration created and successfully applied for AWS deployment (S3, CloudFront, Route53, IAM).
-*   CI/CD pipeline set up using GitHub Actions and operational.
-*   Site is live at `robmclaughl.in`.
+*   Production site live at `robmclaughl.in`.
-*   Security review completed and improvements implemented.
-*   Resolved post-deployment rendering issue caused by Content Security Policy.
+*   **Ephemeral Preview Environments implemented and operational:**
+    *   GitHub Actions workflow successfully deploys PR branches to `.../branch/<slug>/`.
+    *   Cleanup job removes environments on branch deletion.
+    *   CloudFront Function correctly serves index files for preview URLs.
+*   Previous items (security hardening, CSP fix, IaC setup, CI/CD pipeline, UI components) remain complete.

 ## What Works